Crown jewels: Madagascar

 The crown of the Malagasy sovereign was made in France for Ranavalona I. It is a large crown made from locally mined gold in c.
 1890 and is very heavy.
 In its essential form it followed the pattern of crown associated with a sovereign in European heraldry and had four arches which intersected at the top of the crown, while the circlet was made of openwork and set with precious stones and from the circlet between the arches were triangular leaf-like ornaments which also were set with precious stones (pearls?).
-One of the two most distinctive features of the crown was a large fan-like ornament generally described as a representation of seven spearheads of the traditional Malagasy warrior's spear joined together at the base, but in photographs and paintings it looks more like seven large feathers.
+One of the two most distinctive features of the crown was a large fan-like ornament generally described as a representation of seven spearheads of the traditional Malagasy warrior's spear joined at the base, but in photographs and paintings it looks more like seven large feathers.
 The second distinctive feature is the representation of a falcon at the very top of the crown in the position a cross would occupy on the top of an orb in the traditional crown of a Christian sovereign.
 The falcon is a traditional symbol of the Malagasy sovereign.
 The inside of the crown was filled with a large red velvet cap — red being the color traditionally associated with royalty in Malagasy tradition.
-This crown (termed "the massive gold state crown") and many other royal artifacts were saved when the Rova of Antananarivo (the royal palace and royal tomb complex) burned on November 6, 1995 and are now kept in the Andafiavaratra Palace museum nearby.
+This crown (termed "the massive gold state crown") and many other royal artifacts were saved when the Rova of Antananarivo (the royal palace and royal tomb complex) burned on November 6, 1995, and are now kept in the Andafiavaratra Palace museum nearby.
 Many of the rescued items have only recently been put on display.
 There is a painting of Radama II standing next to the state crown, and another of Queen Ranavalona III — the last monarch — wearing it.
 A recent picture of the massive gold state crown as it is today in the museum can be seen here: The smaller queen's crown last worn by Ranavalona III was taken with her into exile, first to Réunion and then later to Algiers, where she eventually died in 1917.
 A golden zinc top ornament for a ceremony canopy, usually called "crown of the Queen Ranavalona III", can now be seen in the Musée de l'Armée in Paris.

 Nigeria

 The Nigerian Royal Regalia is normally kept in the capital cities of the respective traditional states.
+Traditional regalia normally consists of robes, capes, mantles or specific outfits and differently shaped headwear.
+The Yoruba people's Oba wears a crown that is a cap, weaved with glass beads onto a metal frame.